lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 effectively cancel each other).
 If there is an uncanceled press to continue, then another round of combat begins.

+Ⓡ Things that are played "*at the end of round*" (`Disarm`, `Taste of Vitae`, `Psyche!`, etc.) are played after all presses for the round are handled (if the round makes it that far; they can be played if the round ends prematurely, as normal).

+Ⓡ An effect which would cause (a new) combat cannot be used if there is already a pending combat queued.

 #### 6.4.5.
 Strike Effects

 **Hand Strike**: The default strike is a hand strike.
 When a minion strikes with a hand strike at close range, he does an amount of damage equal to his strength to the opposing minion.
 Minions have a default strength of 1.

+Ⓡ Any non-ranged, non-weapon strike that deals damage based on the striking minion's strength, or any minion's non-ranged damage-dealing innate strike is a "hand strike".

 **Destroy Equipment**: This effect will burn an equipment card of the opposing minion.
 If there is more than one piece of equipment on the opposing minion,